|Home > Your registration

 · The readmission fee has increase to £225.
 This includes the first year of registration.
 Applicants for readmission applying within one month of their removal from the Register will continue to only pay the registration fee.

 · The restoration fee will increase to £225.
 This includes the first year of registration.

 · The scrutiny fee for international and EEA applications has increased to £495.
 Where an application is successful, the registration fee is also payable.

 When will this take effect?

-The changes to the fees will be effective from Tuesday 1 April 2014.
-Existing registrants will pay the new renewal fee when their profession next renews its registration after that date.
+Existing registrants will pay the new renewal fee when their profession next renews its registration after this date, as follows:

-Does the HCPC offer any discount on fees?
+Does the HCPC offer any discount of fees?

-No. However, the fees are tax deductible for standard rate UK taxpayers.
-This means that the £80 renewal fee would be reduced by 20 per cent to £64.
-For more information see www.hcpc-uk.org/registrants/fees
+· For registrants the fees are tax deductible for standard rate UK taxpayers.
+This means that the proposed £90 renewal fee would be reduced by 20% to £72.
+For more information visit our website here

 What if I work part time?

-The renewal fee is the same for all registrants, including those who work part time.
-We do not offer a discount for part-time working because our costs in undertaking our role as a regulator are the same, regardless of whether someone is working full- or part-time.
+The renewal fee is the same for all registrants, including those who may be working part time.
+We do not offer a discount for part time working because our costs in undertaking our role as a regulator are the same, regardless of whether someone is working full or part time.